Riemannian Zeroth-Order Gradient Estimation with Structure-Preserving Metrics for Geodesically Incomplete Manifolds: Experiments

 \section{Experiments}

 In the experimental section, we aim to validate the theoretical findings presented in \Cref{sec:main-results}.
-The two synthetic experiments are designed to investigate the following questions: \begin{enumerate}[(i), leftmargin=*] \item How does sampling bias influence the convergence behavior of Riemannian zeroth-order SGD? \item How does the curvature of the underlying manifold affect the accuracy of gradient estimation? \end{enumerate} In addition, we conduct a real-world experiment on mesh optimization \citep{hoppe1993mesh,belbute2020combining,ma2025deep}, a practical application in which the positions of nodes are naturally represented as points on the probability simplex.
-All source codes are attached to the supplementary.
+The two synthetic experiments are designed to investigate the following questions: \textit{(i)} How does sampling bias influence the convergence behavior of Riemannian zeroth-order SGD? \textit{(ii)} How does the curvature of the underlying manifold affect the accuracy of gradient estimation?
+In addition, we conduct a real-world experiment on mesh optimization \citep{hoppe1993mesh,belbute2020combining,ma2025deep}, a practical application in which the positions of nodes are naturally represented as points on the probability simplex.